They have a high-pitched alarm call that sounds like a barking dog.

 Nyalas, especially females, live in loose groups that can range from two to 30 antelope, but old males are solitary.
 They are wary animals and graze and browse during the evening and at nighttime.
 During the day they hide in the bush to avoid the heat as well as predators.
 When they sense danger they give out a peculiar barking call, and they can also understand the alarm calls of other types of antelopes as well as baboons.
 They’re often seen around baboons because the primates toss down the leaves and fruit that the nyala like to eat.

-They are found in savannas that give them lots of cover and are near fresh water and lush grass.
-These locations can be found in South Africa, Zimbabwe, Mozambique, and Swaziland.
+They are found in savannas that give them lots of coverage and are near fresh water and lush grass.
+These locations can be found in South Africa, Zimbabwe, Mozambique, southern Malawi, and Swaziland.
 They are also found in game reserves such as Kruger National Park.
 If the antelopes have territories, they overlap and are not well defended.

 Like most antelopes, the nyala are herbivores.
 Their diet is made up of a variety of plants, and they consume flowers, fruit, leaves, and twigs.
 When the grass is lush during the rainy season they eat grass, and though they can go a long time without water, they prefer to live near a freshwater source.